autolab/Autolab/docs/index.md

 ### Grading submissions
 Click on `Grade Submissions`, and then the arrow button to open up student submissions.
 For details on the relevant features for an Instructor, go to [Guide for Instructor](/instructors)

-## Getting Started

-Autolab consists of two services: (1) the Ruby on Rails frontend, and (2) [Tango](/tango), the RESTful Python autograding server.
-Either service can run independently without the other.
-But in order to use all features of Autolab, we highly recommend installing both services.

-Currently, we have support for installing Autolab on [Ubuntu 18.04+](#ubuntu-1804), and [Mac OSX](#mac-osx-1011).

-The following instructions are for manual installation of Autolab.
-We strongly encourage you to try out the [Docker Compose](/docker-compose) installation method which is much faster and easier.
-It is production ready and comes deployed with MySQL and TLS.

 ## FAQ